 In the Heart of the Scottish Countryside

-And that’s what we aim for – a feeling of compassion and respect for our patients, and community spirit, alongside pride in our standards and medical and therapeutic expertise and the desire for progression and upholding those standards.
+We aim for a feeling of compassion and respect for our patient community, alongside pride in our high standards of medical and therapeutic expertise.

 This experience matters

 Castle Craig is a place you can come to, where, for a few weeks of your life, time will stand still and give you the breathing space you need to address your problems and addiction and make amends with yourself and those you love.

 Here you will come to accept yourself, accept your addiction, and learn how to move forward in life with a clear set of goals and a new network among the fellowships for those suffering from addiction.